 2.6.
-Details of the Natural Gas Forecast
+Details of the Natural Gas Forecasts

 The natural gas forecast is comprised of demand from several different classes.
 The firm classes are residential, commercial, industrial, commercial large volume, and industrial large volume.
 The interruptible classes are commercial and industrial.
 Transport classes are commercial firm, commercial interruptible, industrial firm, and industrial interruptible.
-We show details of each class in the following section.
+We show details of each class in the following section as well as describe the details of the base and zero-customer growth demand forecasts developed for PSE's gas sales service.

 2.6.1.
-Natural Gas Customer Counts
+Natural Gas Customer Counts - Base Demand Forecast